aitgcodes/litesoph-wiki/source/feature_and_implementations/algorithm/simulations/simulations.rst

 LASER Simulation
 -------------------
-Once we have the photoabsorption spectrum of any system, we get an information about the excitation frequencies present in the system.
-Using any frequency of excitation, we can hit the system with a laser and study the time dynamics of any physical observable of our interest.
+Once we have the photoabsorption spectrum of a system, we get information about the excitation frequencies present in the system.
+Using an excitation frequency, we can hit the system with a laser and study the time dynamics of any physical observable of our interest.

 The Gaussian light pulse is defined as